 When you first visit MacLean Hall, you may notice the frieze of the building is engraved with the names of scientists and mathematicians of past centuries.
 The frieze is part of the larger entabulature that sits atop the stone pilasters ( topped with scrolls or volutes ) on the outside of MacLean Hall.
 The names mark milestones of scientific, mathematical, and technical achievement thoughout history.
 When you consider when MacLean Hall was built, starting in 1910, one scientific genius's name appears to be missing.
 In his 1905 Special Theory of Relativity, Albert Einstein determined that the laws of physics are the same for all non-accelerating observers, and that the speed of light in a vacuum was independent of the motion of all observers.
 Hence, Albert Einstein was already known in scientific circles by the time MacLean Hall was finished in 1912, So, why wasn't Einstein's name included on the top of MacLean Hall?
 Einstein's legacy wasn't sealed until observations were made of an eclipse of the sun and the apparent motion of the surrounding background stars in 1919.
 The observations of the shift of the star positions provided proof of his 1915 General Theory of Relativity where accelerating bodies and observers were accounted for in this new theory.
 Only then the full impact of Einstein's work was felt and Einstein then acheived celebrity status.
 Consequently, Einstein's name was not part of the list of scientific luminaries chisled into the frieze.
 Even more names could have been included, but the building would have required a greater perimeter.
 Still, it is interesting to read the roster of famous scientists and mathematicians from antiquity through the 19th Century by taking a stroll around MacLean Hall.

-Visit our photographic history of MacLean Hall on the occasion of the building's centennial, 1910-2010.
+Visit our photographic history of MacLean Hall.
+The photo gallery was created on the occasion of the building's centennial, 1910-2010.